Dawn Berg

 Kevin Hall

 is a graphic artist from Anchorage.
-His artwork has been a feature of many local Celtic events, including the Scottish History exhibets at the Alaska Scottish Highland Games and the Irish Club's Galway Days.
+His artwork has been a feature of many local Celtic events, including the Scottish History exhibits at the Alaska Scottish Highland Games and the Irish Club’s Galway Days.

 Jim Kerr